andrew/ultimate-awesome/README.md

 - [awesome-mcc](https://github.com/lolgeny/awesome-mcc) - A curated list of minecraft commands resources.
 - [awesome-electric-grid-mapping](https://github.com/open-energy-transition/awesome-electric-grid-mapping) - A curated list of resources in the field of electric grid mapping to improve global open data coverage, harmonization and quality for a sustainable energy transition.
 - [awesome-speaker-embedding](https://github.com/ranchlai/awesome-speaker-embedding) - A curated list of speaker-embedding speaker-verification, speaker-identification resources. .
+- [awesome-darknet](https://github.com/shadawck/awesome-darknet) - Networks and Tools that are used to access and navigate on "darknets".
 - [awesome-polkadot](https://github.com/shawntabrizi/awesome-polkadot) - An opinionated list of awesome resources in the Polkadot ecosystem.
 - [Awesome-Target-driven-Navigation](https://github.com/Skylark0924/Awesome-Target-driven-Navigation) - Paper and summaries about state-of-the-art robot Target-driven Navigation task.
 - [awesome-anti-virtualization](https://github.com/theo-abel/awesome-anti-virtualization) - A curated list of awesome resources related to anti virtualization techniques.